mk-fg/reliable-discord-client-irc-daemon/README.md

 Few other datapoints and anecdotes on the subject:

+-   There've been multiple reports in 2025 of discord forcing a auth/password reset on account, citing "detected suspicious activity":

+    > You’re receiving this message because we detected suspicious activity on
+    > your account and believe your account may have been compromised.
+    > This can happen if your Discord password is the same password used on
+    > another website and that website was hacked, or you accidentally gave
+    > your access token to someone else.

+    In which case discord asks for a password reset afterwards (no one mentioned getting this more than once so far), and can apply temporary restrictions on the account afterwards (which seem to get lifted with notification after a few hours), like showing up your messages as `N message(s) hidden from likely spammer -- [Show]` in channels/DMs, or disallow initiating new DMs.

+    Might be related to using manually-set static auth token or using it for too long with e.g. rotating IP addresses, which triggers some kind of "this looks like a stolen credential" protection on the discord side, but idk.

 -   Don't think Discord's "Terms of Service" document explicitly covers third-party client usage (as of 2020), but "Discord Community Guidelines" kinda does, if you consider this client to be "self-bot" or "user-bot" at least.